HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 	- Open Edit > Project Settings... and click on the XR Plug-in Management section.
 In the Android tab, enable ARCore.
 		<img width="650" alt="" src="https://i.imgur.com/ILVPZQS.jpg">

-### Android

-1. Enable Developer Mode on your Android

-	- Go to the settings on your phone.
-Settings > About Phone > Build Number (or similar)

-	- To enable developer options, tap the Build Number option 7 times

-	- Enable USB debugging

-	- Use a USBC Data cable to connect to your computer, as opposed to a power cable.

 <!--